Secret Sleuth Book 4

 This whodunit with humor is the fourth book in USA Today bestselling author Patricia McLinn’s cozy mystery series, Secret Sleuth, which begins with a murder on a transatlantic cruise in Death on the Diversion.
 In Death on Torrid Avenue and later books, accidental investigator Sheila Mackey returns to dry land in the Midwest, where mysteries abound in her new home in small-town Kentucky.

-Scheduled to be released in spring 2020, Death on Covert Circle is available for pre-order now at your favorite online bookstore.
+Death on Covert Circle is now available at your favorite online bookstore.
+Coming this spring: Paperback edition!

 Praise for the Secret Sleuth series